Manipulating the DOM is a core task in web development, enabling dynamic interactions, content updates, and user interface enhancements.

 3. Batch DOM Reads and Writes

-Mixing reads and writes can lead to layout thrashing, where the browser recalculates styles and layout multiple times.
-Group these operations:
+Mixing reads and writes can lead to layout thrashing, where the browser recalculates styles and layout multiple times in a single frame.
+Group these operations to avoid forced synchronous layouts:

 // Inefficient: Interleaving reads and writes